Sitting Target: Plot

 Harry Lomart, a convicted murderer, and Birdy Williams are convicts planning a breakout.
 Before the two men can abscond to another country, Lomart gets word that his wife Pat has been having an affair with another man and has become pregnant.

 The two men had made plans to lie low after their escape from jail, but Lomart decides to find and kill his wife and the man she has been seeing.
-A police inspector, Milton, is the man assigned to catch the two escaped convicts.
+Inspector Milton is assigned to apprehend the two escaped convicts.